kiboschool/course-intro-to-data-science/src/lessons/data-cleaning/data-sources.md

 > ![api-request](./data-cleaning/api-request.png)

-For more detailed information about API, refer back to your previous <a href="https://web-app-development.vercel.app/lessons/apis.html" target="_blank"> `web application development` </a> course.
+For more detailed information about API, refer back to your previous `Web Application Development` course.
 Now that we have an understanding of what API does, let us look at different format of data we can get while using an API.
 As a data scientist, the most common data format are `csv, json`, and `xml`.
 Below is a summary with example of how each of this data format looks like.

 #### JSON